shuvabratadey/ESP32-tft-display-micropython/README.md

 ST7789 driver for MicroPython
 ==================================

 This is a MicroPython driver for 240x240 ST7789 display without CS pin.
-It also supports 135x240 TTGO Display
+It also supports esp8266 Nodemcu board.

 If you create a project by esp32 and st7789 tft display